 The Red Hill underground fuel storage facility consists of 20 BFCUSTs located hundreds of feet below ground and was constructed between 1940 and 1943 to replace vulnerable aboveground fuel storage tanks that were located around Pearl Harbor.
 The BFCUSTs at Red Hill are accessible through a tunnel system.
 The top tunnel runs approximately 60 feet below the top section of the tanks and the bottom tunnel runs equal to the bottom level of the tanks.
-The issue/receipt and water drain pipelines are accessible immediately adjacent to each tank within the lower tunnel.
-All three pipelines are equipped with Double Block and Bleed Valves for isolation.
-BFCUST 11 is 100 feet in diameter, 250 feet in height, and has a capacity of 12,600,000 gallons of JP-5.
+The issue/receipt and water drain pipelines have isolation valves accessible immediately adjacent to each tank within the lower tunnel.
+BFCUST 18 is 100 feet in diameter, 250 feet in height, and has a capacity of 12,600,000 gallons of JP-5.